jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

-* Changing `handSize` allows you to adjust the probability of collisions between different flows and the overall concurrency available to a single flow in an overload situation, traded off against resource consumption.
+* Changing `handSize` allows you to adjust the probability of collisions between different flows and the overall concurrency available to a single flow in an overload situation, traded off against resource consumption and the amount of queuing latency that a single flow can impose upon the system.
     {{< note >}}
-    The probability that two flows with different flow distinguishers can starve each other of resources is `1 / choose(queues, handSize)`.
-The choice of `handSize` that minimizes this probability is therefore `Queues / 2`.
-However, much smaller values of `handSize` will in practice make such collisions very unlikely while consuming less resources.
-A larger `handSize` also increases the effective concurrency share available to a single flow in an overload situation.
+    A larger `handSize` makes it less likely for two individual flows to collide (and therefore for one to be able to starve the other), but more likely that a small number of flows can dominate the apiserver.
+A larger `handSize` also potentially increases the amount of latency that a single high-traffic flow can add to the system.
+The maximum number of queued requests possible from a single flow is `handSize * queueLengthLimit`.
+A good initial value is 1/8 the number of `queues`.
     {{< /note >}}

 ### FlowSchema
-A FlowSchema matches some inbound requests and assigns them to a PriorityLevelConfiguration.
-Every inbound request is matched against every FlowSchema in turn, starting with those with highest `MatchingPrecedence` and working down.
+A FlowSchema matches some inbound requests and assigns them to a priority level.
+Every inbound request is matched against every FlowSchema in turn, starting with those with highest `matchingPrecedence` and working down.

 {{< caution >}}
 Only the first matching FlowSchema for a given request matters.
-If multiple FlowSchemas match a single inbound request, it will be assigned based on the one with the highest `MatchingPrecedence`.
+If multiple FlowSchemas match a single inbound request, it will be assigned based on the one with the highest `matchingPrecedence`.
+If multiple FlowSchemas with equal `matchingPrecedence` match the same request, the one with lexicographically smaller `name` will win, but it's better not to rely on this, and instead to ensure that no two FlowSchemas have the same `matchingPrecedence`.
 {{< /caution >}}

 A FlowSchema matches a given request if at least one of its `rules` matches.
-A rule matches if at least one of its `subjects` *and* at least one of its `resourceRules` or `nonResourceRules` (depending on whether the incoming request is for a resource or non-resource URL) matches.
+A rule matches if at least one of its `subjects` *and* at least one of its `resourceRules` or `nonResourceRules` (depending on whether the incoming request is for a resource or non-resource URL) matches the request.

-For the `name` field in subjects, and the `verbs`, `apiGroups`, `resources`, `namespaces`, and `nonResourceURLs` fields of resource and non-resource rules, the wildcard `*` may be specified to match all of the appropriate object, effectively removing it from consideration.
+For the `name` field in subjects, and the `verbs`, `apiGroups`, `resources`, `namespaces`, and `nonResourceURLs` fields of resource and non-resource rules, the wildcard `*` may be specified to match all values for the given field, effectively removing it from consideration.

-A FlowSchema's `flowDistinguisherMethod` determines how requests matching that schema will be separated into flows for the fair queuing algorithm.
-It may be either `ByUser`, in which case one requesting user will not be able to starve other users of capacity, or `ByNamespace`, in which case requests for resources in one namespace will not be able to starve requests for resources in other namespaces of capacity.
+A FlowSchema's `distinguisherMethod.type` determines how requests matching that schema will be separated into flows for the fair queuing algorithm.
+It may be either `ByUser`, in which case one requesting user will not be able to starve other users of capacity, or `ByNamespace`, in which case requests for resources in one namespace will not be able to starve requests for resources in other namespaces of capacity, or it may be blank (or `distinguisherMethod` may be omitted entirely), in which case all requests matched by this FlowSchema will be considered part of a single flow.
 The correct choice for a given FlowSchema depends on the resource and your particular environment.

 ## Diagnostics
 Every HTTP response from an API server with the priority and fairness feature